jupyter-book/thebe/docs/minimal_example.rst

 Adding code cells
 =================

-Finally, we'll add code cells that ThebeLab can activate.
-By default, ThebeLab will look for any HTML elements with ``data-executable="true"``.
+Finally, we'll add code cells that Thebe can activate.
+By default, Thebe will look for any HTML elements with ``data-executable="true"``.
 We'll also add a ``data-language="python"`` attribute to enable syntax highlighting with CodeMirror.